 What’s New

-“The REvolution Is Black Love” is broadcast every Wednesday ay 3:00 PM Eastern Time (United States) on HANDRadio (https://handradio.org).
-After the broadcast, the show can be listened to below and on the Media Pages of KUUMBAReport Online (https://kuumbareport.com) and the Web site of the Sixth Region Diaspora Caucus (https://srdcinternational.org).
+The R-Evolution Is Black Love broadcasts Wednesday afternoons at 3:00 PM (Eastern Time, United States) on HAND Radio (https://handradio.org).
+After the broadcast, the show can be heard on this post as well as the Media Pages of KUUMBAReport Online (https://kuumbareport.com) and the Sixth Region Diaspora Caucus Website (https://srdcinternational.org).

 The R-Evolution is Black Love